vektra/errors/README.md

 The "Big Kahuna" of context types.
 Wraps an error with the stacktrace about the current goroutine.

+### Context

+Allows for an error to be decorated with a string describing the context of the error.
+This is intented to be used instead of using `fmt.Errorf("while running wild: %s", err)` because it preserves the ability check the original error.

+### Subject

+Allows a subject to be attached to an error.
+An example of this would be the ability to indicate an error with a specific file path: given `err = ErrNotFound`, `Subject(err, path)`.
+Similar to context, the idea is the ability to attach additional information to the error without destroying the ability to compare against it later.

 ## Functions

+### Equal

+Compares 2 errors smartly.
+It removes any wrappers defined in this package, allowing for comparison against true base errors without the wrappers changing the ability to detect them.

+For instance, given a function that does `return Here(ErrNotExist)`, it's possible to detect this specific error by doing `Equal(f(), ErrNotExist)`.

 ### Print